Grabbing the Forbidden Fruit: Restriction-Sensitive Choice: Restriction-Sensitive Choice

 \paragraph{\textsc{Independent Reaction} (IR).} For all $x,y,z,t$ such that $t\not\approx x\approx y\not\approx z$: if $x=c\{x,z\},$ $z=c\{y,z\}$, and $y=c\{y,t\}$, then $x=c\{x,t\}$. \\

 Consider an illustrative example.
 Suppose that phosphate detergent is banned in Miami (option $y$) but not in Tampa (option $x$), and a Miami resident chooses $x$ rather than continue buying the high quality phosphate-free alternative she used to consume $z$ (formally, $x = c\{x,z\}$ and $z = c\{x,y,z\}$).
-According to our axiom, if this consumer prefers phosphate detergent in Miami $y$ over another lower-quality phosphate-free alternative $t$ ($y = c\{y,t\}$), she would maintain this preference after a ban of the phosphate detergent in Miami, opting to drive to Tampa for $x$ rather than switching for $t$ ($x = c\{x,t\}$).
+According to our axiom, if this consumer prefers phosphate detergent in Miami $y$ over another lower-quality phosphate-free alternative $t$ ($y = c\{y,t\}$), she would maintain this preference when the phosphate detergent is banned in Miami, opting to drive to Tampa for $x$ rather than switching for $t$ ($x = c\{x,t\}$).

-\paragraph{Restriction-Sensitive Choice.} We are now ready to obtain our general representation, which we name \emph{restriction-sensitive choice}.
+\paragraph{Restriction-Sensitive Choice.} We later add a final axiom that imposes additional structure on the choice behaviors and yields a representation that, we argue, suitably captures the FFE (see Section \ref{section:psychology} for our comparison with the psychology literature).
+However, the three previous axioms are already necessary and sufficient to obtain a representation.
+We now present this first result for both its independent interest and its pedagogical value.
+Anticipating our main representation, we name this more general representation \emph{restriction-sensitive choice}.

 \begin{definition} A choice function $c$ is a \textbf{\emph{restriction-sensitive choice}} (RSC) if there exist a partition $\mathcal{T}$ of the options into \emph{types} and two linear orders\footnote{A \emph{linear order} defined on a set $E$ is a complete, transitive and antisymmetric binary relation.} on $X$ --- a \emph{welfare preference} $\succsim_1$, and a \emph{reaction preference} $\succsim_2$ --- such that, for any menu\footnote{The notation $\max(B, \succsim)$ refers to the maximal element in $B$ according to the linear order $\succsim$, i.e., $\{x \mid x \succsim y, \forall y \in B\}$.
 Accordingly, $\min(B,\succsim)$ refers to the minimal elements.
 With a linear order, these sets are singletons; thus, we slightly abuse notations and interchangeably use these notations to refer to the set or the unique element in that set.} $A$,